burnssa/ai-alignment-research/README.md

 ## Overview

-Repo is developed as a sandbox for experiments and explorations to practically understand: how do I help build beneficial AI?
+Repo is developed as a sandbox for experiments and explorations identifying practical opportunities to align AI with human preferences.

 The core subdirectories will focus on experiments from CS 2881 coursework, but other projects to complement the content may be added over time.